 Ever wondered what the best gems of Derendorf, Dusseldorf are?
 Today we have Britta Beumers from Genussgier travel blog sharing her favorite places around the district (and a little bit beyond into the Altstadt since you’re so close anyway).
-If there is anything you’d like to add to the list, be sure to leave your comments in the comment box below!
+If there is anything you’d like to add to the list (or you think needs to be changed), be sure to leave your comments in the comment box below!

 Food in Derendorf

 - Spoerl Fabrik: Lovely restaurant at the old Spoerl factory which offers everything from breakfast to dinner.
-The owner was the father of the author Heinrich Spoerl who is famous in Germany for his book “Die Feuerzangenbowle” which screen adaptions is still even more popular.
+The owner was the father of the author Heinrich Spoerl who is famous in Germany for his book “Die Feuerzangenbowle” in which screen adaptions are still even more popular.

 - Gingerboy: A restaurant bar and lounge serving up great fresh foods inspired by the Chinese culture.